 This feature allows users to add one or more disk enclosures to a configured system while the system continues to operate.
 After the enclosure or enclosures have been added to the system, clicking Start SCAN on the screen shown in Figure 3-75 starts the SES monitoring process for the new enclosure.
 The user can then configure the additional disk capacity without restarting the system.

-Additional enclosures are added to the configured system using the following procedure:
+Additional enclosures are added to the configured system using the following procedure.
+(Refer to the SGI Total Performance 9100 Storage System Owner's Guide for additional information).